Home » Blog » 6 High-Altitude Tips for a Great Colorado Springs Vacation

 Tip #6: Your Pets Need High-Altitude Love, Too

-Bringing your pupper along for the ride to Colorado is totally cool.
+Bringing your dog along for the ride to Colorado is totally cool.
 We’ve got lots of dog-friendly attractions that are more than happy to welcome you and your best friend.
-However, it’s important to remember that your doggo is just as new to the high altitude as you are, so you want to apply all the same rules to them that you apply to you (except sunscreen, that sticks to the fur and makes them grumpy).
+However, it’s important to remember that your dog is just as new to the high altitude as you are.
+To keep them happy and healthy, apply all the same rules to them that you apply to you.
 Make sure your pup has lots of water, lots of rest and lots of chances to refuel.
 And never, ever leave him or her in the car, even if you think it’s mild outside.
 It can get hot really fast here!
 There are plenty of patios and businesses that will welcome your pet, no need to stress them out in a hot car.

-Local’s Tip: Where, exactly, is your pet welcome?
-Glad you asked!
-Here’s a list of a few great places to bring your four-legged floof: Pet Friendly Attractions.
+Here’s a list of a few great places to bring your pets: Pet Friendly Attractions.

 By following these tips, you’re sure to enjoy every minute of your high-altitude Colorado vacation.
 As you can see, they’re not even that hard to follow.
-If we had to break it down without a lot of pithy commentary (and what’s the fun in that?), we’d say it like this: drink water, wear sunscreen and know your limits.
-Before you know it, you’ll be roaming the hills like a local, bottle of water firmly in hand, seeking your next big adventure in the rolling hills of the fun and fabulous Pikes Peak region.
+In summary: drink water, wear sunscreen and layers, know your limits.
+Soon you’ll be roaming the hills like a local, water bottle in hand.

 Related posts/articles